KubeRocketCI/docs/versioned_docs/version-3.9/operator-guide/secrets-management/external-secrets-operator-integration.md

               key: ca.crt
     ```

 7. Each secret must be defined by the `ExternalSecret` object.
-A code example below creates the `keycloak` secret in the `edp` namespace based on a secret with the same name in the `edp-vault` namespace:
+A code example below creates the `keycloak` secret in the `krci` namespace based on a secret with the same name in the `krci-vault` namespace:

     ```yaml
     apiVersion: external-secrets.io/v1beta1
     kind: ExternalSecret
     metadata:
       name: keycloak
-      namespace: edp
+      namespace: krci
     spec:
       refreshInterval: 1h
       secretStoreRef:
         kind: SecretStore
-        name: edp-vault
+        name: krci-vault
       # target:
       #   name: secret-to-be-created  # name of the k8s Secret to be created. metadata.name used if not defined
       data: